-Let us now inspect the output for the Weibull model, as shown in Figure \ref{fig:plot1wei}.
-In this case, the aforementioned multimodality in the posterior draws is evident and it is particularly notable for $\gamma$, $\beta_0$, $\beta_1$, $\beta_2$, $\beta_3$ and $\beta_4$.
-In order to shed further light into this aspect, the last panel of Figure \ref{fig:plot1wei} displays the sampled values of $\gamma$ versus the corresponding values of the logarithm of the posterior distribution $\pi(\boldsymbol\theta|\boldsymbol y, \boldsymbol x)$ (up to a normalizing constant).
-Clearly, the sampled values of $\gamma$ form two distinct modes: the positive draws (around $0.5$) come from the main mode where the maximum values of the log-posterior are attained, while the negative draws (around $-0.3$) correspond to slightly smaller values of the log-posterior density function.
+Next we have a closer look at the output of the Weibull model in Section \ref{sec:illustrations}.
+As shown in Figure \ref{fig:plot1wei}, the aforementioned multimodality in the posterior draws is evident and it is particularly notable for $\gamma$, $\beta_0$, $\beta_1$, $\beta_2$, $\beta_3$ and $\beta_4$.
+In order to shed further light into this aspect, the last panel of Figure \ref{fig:plot1wei} displays (a thinned subset of) the sampled values of $\gamma$ versus the corresponding values of the logarithm of the posterior distribution $\pi(\boldsymbol\theta|\boldsymbol y, \boldsymbol x)$ (up to a normalizing constant).
+Clearly, the sampled values of $\gamma$ form distinct modes: the positive draws (around $0.5$) come from the main mode where the maximum values of the log-posterior are attained, while the negative draws correspond to slightly smaller values of the log-posterior density function.

 Although the literature on model diagnostics for cure rate modeling is not yet extensive, we suggest using Cox-Snell residuals (\citealp{cox1968general}) to assess the overall fit of model \eqref{eq0001}.
 The properties of these residuals under the mixture cure rate model have been studied by, for example, \cite{peng2017residual} and \cite{scolas2018diagnostic}.
 If the time-to-event variable \( T \) indeed follows the survival function given in \eqref{eq0001}, then